 Other companies made corn lines as well, but the molds and colors weren't exactly the same as Shawnee's pieces.
 When determining whether or not corn items came from the Shawnee factory, take a look at the glaze.
-"Much of Shawnee is completely glazed inside and out except for a raised rim or "foot" on the bottom that follows the contour of the entire base," McHugh noted on her former site.
+"Much of Shawnee is completely glazed inside and out except for a raised rim or 'foot' on the bottom that follows the contour of the entire base," McHugh noted.

-Many inexperienced collectibles dealers seem to unfortunately label most any corn item as Corn King these days, making it a somewhat generic term.
-Genuine Corn King pieces in excellent condition can range in value from about $25 to $200 depending on the rarity of the piece.
+Many inexperienced collectibles dealers unfortunately tend to label almost any corn item as Corn King these days, making it a somewhat generic term.
+Genuine Corn King pieces in excellent condition can range in value from about $25 to $200, depending on the rarity of the piece.

 Shawnee's Other Wares

-Most jars sell for well over $100 and a number command four or five times that amount depending on the rarity of the style and decoration.
-Some of the most expensive Shawnee pieces have unusual decals and gold adornments decorating popular jars, which increase the value dramatically when compared to a plain version of the same design.
+Most jars sell for well over $100, and a number command four or five times that amount, depending on the rarity of the style and decoration.
+Some of the most expensive Shawnee pieces have unusual decals and gold adornments decorating popular jars, which increase the value dramatically compared to a plain version of the same design.

-"For those interested in the designs themselves, it is a lot easier to find salt and pepper sets that match the cookie jars" still priced relatively low, McHugh added.
-There are numerous styles ranging from cat collectibles to examples dog lovers would prefer.
+"For those interested in the designs themselves, it is a lot easier to find salt and pepper sets that match the cookie jars," McHugh added.